Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Lever 5: The exit — leave Washington's reach entirely

 For some high earners with a very large pending event, the most valuable move is to stop being a Washington taxpayer before the income is recognized.
-This is the most powerful lever and the easiest to get wrong: domicile is a facts-and-circumstances test, and a sloppy move invites a residency audit.
+Domicile is a facts-and-circumstances test, and a sloppy move invites a residency audit.

 The sequencing problem: 2026 vs. 2027 vs. 2028

-Each lever above is simple in isolation.
-The hard part is that they interact, and the order matters.
+The levers above interact, and the order in which you use them matters.
 Accelerate too much into one year and you stack your own income against yourself; spread it wrong and you walk into the 9.9% cliff.
 This is the part that genuinely requires a model of your specific situation.
 See cliff planning for 2026–2027.

 The most common mistakes